xlladdins/xll/README.md

 ## Add-in Functions

-To register a new C/C++ add-in function that can be called from Excel create an `AddIn` object with a `FunctionX` argument that has information Excel needs to register your
+To register a new C/C++ add-in function that can be called from Excel create an `AddIn` object with a `Function` argument that has information Excel needs to register your
 _function_: the return type, the C/C++ function name, the Excel name, and a list of _arguments_ with their type, name, and short description.
 You can optionally specify _function help_ for the Function Wizard and the _category_ Excel should use.
-You can also provide a link to a _help topic_ if you have that.
+If you have documentation available at a URL then provide a link to a _help topic_.

 This library uses UTF-8 instead of old-fashioned multibyte character sets and Unicode (UTF-16).
 The Unicode wars are over, the dust has settled, and